TQLApp/TQL/Tql.App/QuickStart/Playbook.md

 Well done!
 With the configuration completed, we can start using the plugin.

 Plugins organize their search features in categories.
-You can list all categories by typing ::Space:: into the search box.
+You can list all categories by typing ::Spacebar:: into the search box.

 Give this a try!